anonymous1234578945-beep/Beyond-the-Diagram-An-Empirical-Study-of-Source-Code-Derived-Software-Architecture/README.md

 ## 🔍 What Is This?

-Developer-published architecture diagrams are an attractive evaluation reference for architecture recovery and LLM-based diagram generation — they are publicly available at scale.
+Developer-published architecture diagrams are an attractive evaluation reference for architecture recovery and LLM-based diagram generation.
+They are publicly available at scale.
 But **do they actually represent implemented software architecture?**

 This repository contains the manual analysis datasets for the first empirical study of this question.
 We examine **50 open-source infrastructure projects**, each with a published developer diagram, and compare three architectural perspectives: